-If you are going to get a double shot expresso and read a book, then North Beach is a great place to start.
-If you are on the water front, around pier 17 or the Exploratorium, you can walk up the hill towards north beach.
+If you are going to get a double shot espresso and read a book, then North Beach is the place to start.
+If you are on the waterfront, around pier 17 or the Exploratorium, you can walk up the hill towards north beach.
 This usually results in finding fun pathways with amazing views, often winding through gardens and residential areas.

 If you plan to eat in North Beach this is probably a safe bet.
 You can find everything from grab and go to fancy meals.
 Take a look through yelp and see what looks good before going.
 I typically go for the coffee.
 Réveille is great, but Little Italy takes coffee seriously, so anywhere you go will most likely be amazing.

 This is one of the most popular destinations for tourist when visiting San Francisco, and although it has many charms there are some caveats.
 This can be a colorful neighborhood, especially at night.
 I live near Union Square, and although it can be very safe, it is best to pick the streets you walk on carefully.